 Join Nick Kloski for an in-depth discussion in this video Using Meshmixer's automated fixing techniques, part of Meshmixer Essential Training.

 - [Instructor] Let's talk about how to fix, in an automated way, downloads you get from online.
-So let's say we're looking around and you have a resin printer, and you find this calibration block that I happen to model for another resin printer that I was trying to calibrate.
-You think, "Oh this will be a great thing "for me to test out; let's download it."
-So you download the STL, and you bring it into Meshmixer; and Meshmixer shows it like this.
+So let's say we're looking around, and you have a resin printer, and you find this calibration block that I happened to model for another resin printer that I was trying to calibrate.
+You think, oh this will be a great thing for me to test out, let's download it.
+So you download the STL, and you bring it into Meshmixer, and Meshmixer shows it like this.

 In this case, there's no other inside geometry, so this might be a really good case to use some of the more easier tools.
 But sometimes your model is so complex, it's really hard to see with that x-ray shader.
-So you can just in kind of an easy way, go into the Select tool and select the areas that you want, and then just hit the Delete key.
-And it'll delete it, and you can see if there's anything else kind of intersecting inside of there.
-And when you're done just go up to Actions to undo.
+So you can, just in kind of an easy way, go into this select tool, and select the areas that you want, and then just hit the delete key.
+And it'll delete it, and you can see if there's anything else kind of intersecting inside of there, and when you're done, just go up to actions, to undo.

-You have to maybe do that a couple of times to get it back, and then clear the selection right here.
+You have to, maybe do that a couple times to get it back.
+And then clear the selection right here.
 So there's nothing really bad going on here.
 So let's see what the automated tools do.
-If you go into Analysis here to Inspector some things will pop up.
-Now this blue means an open boundary, and the blue means an open boundary here, and the pink means this is an object which falls under the small threshold; therefore, it would be deleted if you clicked this pink button.
+If you go into analysis here, to inspector, some things will pop up.
+Now this blue means an open boundary, and the blue means an open boundary here, and the pink means this is an object which falls under the small threshold, therefore it would be deleted if you clicked this pink button.